 BSc (Hons) Digital and Technology Solutions

-80 UCAS points, or equivalent, including one digital technology-related or science subject.
+Minimum 80 UCAS points, or equivalent, including one digital technology-related or science subject.
 GCSE English Language and Mathematics at Grade C or above or an equivalent qualification.
-For students without formal qualifications learning gained from work experience will be considered.
+Apprentices without formal qualifications but with sufficient relevant work experience will be welcome to join the course.

 Fees for the course will be a maximum of £27,000* over four years.